brillout/goldpage/readme.md

-## Add CSS-in-JS: Emotion / styled-components / ...
+## CSS-in-JS: Emotion / styled-components / ...

 Some CSS-in-JS libraries,
 such as [emotion](https://github.com/emotion-js/emotion),